neninja/dwm/README.md

     * Thanks for [TaylanTatli](https://github.com/TaylanTatli/dwm) for sharing patch on dwm 6.1
 * [MoveResize](http://dwm.suckless.org/patches/moveresize/) - MoveResize window float mode
     * Thanks for [TaylanTatli](https://github.com/TaylanTatli/dwm) for sharing patch on dwm 6.1
+* [Noborder](http://dwm.suckless.org/patches/noborder) - Remove the border when there is only one window visible

 ## TODO
 * [ ] NextPrev only if next/prev tag contains clients